 Overview of the Covington Facility and Future Outlook

-The Covington facility, which started operations in 2022, is designed to recycle up to 30,000 metric tons of LIB materials annually, equivalent to about 70,000 EV battery packs.
-With a planned production capacity of 3,000 metric tons of recycled lithium carbonate per year, Ascend’s Covington plant will become a crucial part of the U.S. battery supply chain, helping to meet the increasing demand for lithium used in EVs and other battery-powered technologies.
+Since 2022, the Covington facility has recycled up to 30,000 metric tons of lithium-ion battery materials annually, equivalent to about 70,000 EV battery packs.
+With a planned production capacity of 3,000 metric tons of recycled lithium carbonate annually, this plant will be a critical part of the U.S. battery supply chain.
+This expansion supports a circular economy, reducing the need for mining and contributing to clean energy transitions.

 Leave a Reply